-If you are an employee or a partner, or you file Schedule F (Form 1040), Profit or Loss From Farming, use the Worksheet To Figure the Deduction for Business Use of Your Home.
+If you are an employee or a partner, or you file Schedule F (Form 1040), use the Worksheet To Figure the Deduction for Business Use of Your Home.
 The following instructions explain how to complete each part of the worksheet.

 Partners.
-See Partners, under Where To Deduct, earlier, before completing the worksheet.
+See Partners under Where To Deduct, earlier, before completing the worksheet.